 If the weather is too cold for swimming but you still want to go for a dip in the water, or in some unexplained reason you don’t like to dip your feet to the sand then one of the newest additions to New Brighton Beach is the He Puna Taimoana.
 This seaside hot pools complex has five heated pools, a separate cooling plunge pool, sauna, steam room and a café.

-On top of all these exciting options, New Brighton Pier also hosts the annual Guy Fawkes fireworks display.
+On top of all these exciting options, New Brighton Pier also used to host the annual Guy Fawkes fireworks display.
 We have seen the show twice and they have delivered an amazing show both times.
 As this show is very popular, thousands of people gather on the beach to watch it so make sure to be there early to grab the best spot.
+PS!
+As of 2020, the Guy Fawkes fireworks has been replaced by the celebration of Matariki.

 Show New Brighton Pier on map